bankitomi26/pim/README.md

       <p>
         1. The user can never be a historian of his own age, because that would confuse his opposition between the beings and mean the end of history.</p>
    </p> 2.
 The user can stand out from the minority caused by himself only with sufficient self-education and art education.
 In this way, the user can move from existence to a greater degree of existence.
 Then you can destroy it all by destroying it and start building from scratch.</p>
     </p>3.
-The user must create a time consciousness that finds its place in an autopoetic system.</p>
+The user must create a time consciousness that finds its place in an autopoietic system.</p>
     </div>
   </section>
   <!-- Content section -->